Welcome to Thinking Paws

 Because sometimes trying to do right by your pet and meeting expectations (especially your own!) amongst everything else that life throws at you can be a bit overwhelming.

-Hello, I’m Julie (CCAB)
+Hello, I’m Julie CCAB

-• Published my research in a peer-reviewed journal
+• Publishing research in peer-reviewed journals

 What motivates me?